prog-lessons/ioc_dip_di_layered-arch_sample/ProgLessons.IoC-example/README.md

 .
 Outer layers are only allowed to depend on more inner layers.
 It means that it is only allowed to start from the presentation layer<br>
 towards the application layer (based on Onion Architecture).

-<b>The great point of this sample program is: ease of implementing new user interfaces without affect other parts of the software</b>.
+<b>The great point of this PoC is: ease of implementing new user interfaces without affect other parts of the software</b>.

 ![](https://github.com/prog-lessons/csharp/blob/master/ProgLessons.IoC-example/example%20ioc.png)